simoninireland/introduction-to-epidemics/src/model.md

 more general predictions about diseases more widely, to draw conclusions that can be used in other cases.

-So should we be more abstract?
+So should we be more {index}`abstract <models;abstract>`?
 Abstraction typically brings control over the model: we can explore a whole range of modes of transmission, for example rather than just the one we happen to have for this disease.
 We can explore different countermeasures in the model without committing to one, which means there are no consequences for being wrong.
 We get to observe some general patterns and draw general conclusions &ndash; which then don't *exactly* apply to *any* real disease.

 On the other hand, the conclusions we draw from these abstract models can't be applied blindly to particular situations on the ground.
 A